fbpx

 Step 3) Roof moss treatment

-Since moss can grow back quickly if not fully removed, it’s best to also apply some type of moss removing agent to the washed and scrubbed roof.
+Since moss can grow back quickly if not fully removed, it’s best to try roof treatment by applying some type of moss removing agent to the washed and scrubbed roof.

 If you used bleach, this step may be unnecessary, as the bleach should kill remaining moss spores by itself.